-Berkeley will get under the skin of and really understand your organizational culture, listening to what employees value – and what undermines their experience.
-Our employee experience consultants can then map out and prioritize the opportunities for sustainable change, focusing on the real drivers of positive EX and the solutions to key problems.
+Berkeley will get under the skin of and really understand your organisational culture, listening to what employees value – and what undermines their experience.
+Our employee experience consultants can then map out and prioritise the opportunities for sustainable change, focusing on the real drivers of positive EX and the solutions to key problems.

-We meet the skeptics head on by placing the business benefits of the employee experience at the center of the case for change.
+We meet the sceptics head on by placing the business benefits of the employee experience at the centre of the case for change.
 We can connect EX investment decisions to the tangible benefits, enabling a clear purpose and focused execution.

-To successfully transform clients though employee experience consulting, Berkeley works across organizational silos in ways that drive change and get it done.
+To successfully transform clients though employee experience consulting, Berkeley works across organisational silos in ways that drive change and get it done.

-There are lots of circumstances where organizations are structured as multiple separate teams, divisions or functions, which are great at working in and among themselves.
-But where you need to cut across an organization and deliver a cross-functional program – such as the employee experience – an organization’s separate divisions are often not so good at collaborating across their different areas.
+There are lots of circumstances where organisations are structured as multiple separate teams, divisions or functions, which are great at working in and among themselves.
+But where you need to cut across an organisation and deliver a cross-functional programme – such as the employee experience – an organisation’s separate divisions are often not so good at collaborating across their different areas.